PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-07 05:24:52
+Last updated: 2024-04-07 05:25:26
-Random Quote: The Horned Lord once said that sorcery is a sword without a hilt.
-There is no safe way to grasp it.  -  Dalla
+Random Quote: I've got to find a way to introduce some wood into Bilson's dark atrium.
+I think you know what I meant. - Ted Mosby